-If you’ve been following me for a while, chances are you’ve noticed I resort to colour and contrast on most of my attires.
-It comes naturally to me to pair complementing shades across different garments, in order to achieve a proper result: mind you, the use of colour doesn’t necessarily mean bold or extravagant, but rather a tonal harmony when visualising the entire ensemble.
-Depending on your vision and interpretation of style, you may find the use of contrast a valuable ally or a defying alternative; many men and women find it easier to choose monochromatic looks, favouring one shade alone (with black being the most popular option).
-Personally, I find monochromatic looks much more challenging, maybe due to my sensitivity and appreciation for colour matching.
+If you’ve been following me for a while, chances are you’ve noticed I resort to color and contrast on most of my attires.
+It comes naturally to me to pair complementing shades across different garments, in order to achieve a proper result: mind you, the use of color doesn’t necessarily mean bold or extravagant, but rather a tonal harmony when visualizing the entire ensemble.
+Depending on your vision and interpretation of style, you may find the use of contrast a valuable ally or a defying alternative; many men and women find it easier to choose monochromatic looks, favoring one shade alone (with black being the most popular option).
+Personally, I find monochromatic looks much more challenging, maybe due to my sensitivity and appreciation for color matching.

-In fact, I become much more demanding in what regards subtle colour nuances, which leads me to incorporate other elements such as texture into the mix.
-Even when deprived of other colours to create visual appeal, contrast can be achieved through more striking differences between hues of the same shade, while texture adds depth and interest.
-But again, this might just me overthinking a solid choice able to portray some of the most sophisticated attires on the book.
+In fact, I become much more demanding in regards to subtle color nuances, which leads me to incorporate other elements such as texture into the mix.
+Even when deprived of other colors to create visual appeal, contrast can be achieved through more striking differences between hues of the same shade, while texture adds depth and interest.
+But again, this might just me overthinking a solid choice able to portray some of the most sophisticated attires in the book.
 On this occasion I went with blue, a menswear staple often considered the safest bet for those whose main interests don’t include style or clothing.
 Nonetheless, opting for navy or blue doesn’t have to translate to boring or dull attires, as is the case here.

 Details: Made-to-measure donegal double breasted coat by Davion, denim shirt by Santillo 1970, denim vest by Fortela, bespoke donegal trousers by Ayres Bespoke, polka dot silk tie by Purificacion Garcia, navy fedora by Borsalino, cognac loafers by Herring Shoes and shades by The Bespoke Dudes Eyewear.

 Ph: Dulce Daniel